 The County completed a major update to its SMP in 2018.
 Through experience and observations in applying the regulations, the County has identified a need to revisit certain topics outlined on this page.

-A series of amendments to the SMP are being considered that, if passed, would:
+A series of amendments to the SMP were considered that, if passed, would:

-- Prohibit new pier and dock construction along portions of residential and conservancy shoreline
+- Prohibit new residential pier and dock construction along portions of residential and conservancy shoreline

 - Clarify permitting requirements for non-commercial aquaculture intended to restore native fish and shellfish stocks